DNX/django-nanolog/docs/examples.rst

     from nanolog.utils import nanolog
     nanolog(user, 'access', 'product', product_instance)

-ToDO: add more examples here...
+ToDO: add more examples here... see also tests.py